anavas57/PaginationHelper-Cucumber-Framework/README.md

 ## Execute Unit Test
 Maven was used as the build tool of this project.
-To execute the unit test, navigate to the root direcoty of the projct and execute following command:
+To execute the unit test, navigate to the root directory of the project and execute the following command:
 ```
 mvn clean test
 ```